shiruimin123/IL2236_project/README.md

 ## 1. What problems you can detect from this setup?
 Why?

-Input count&timing shoud be set before the source queue buffer because the waiting time for buffer to enter the network should be considered.
+Input count&timing shoud be set before the source queue buffer because the waiting time for buffer to enter the network should be considered, so that the packet delay includes the time spent in the source queue.

 ## 2. (Performance evaluation) Answer the following questions: